Christianity and Druze: Druze Faith

+In the Druze Faith, Jesus is considered and revered as one of the seven spokesmen or prophets (natiq), defined as messengers or intermediaries between God and mankind, along with Adam, Noah, Abraham, Moses, Muhammad and Muhammad ibn Isma'il, each of them sent in a different period of history to preach the message of God.
 The Druze venerate Jesus "the son of Joseph and Mary" and his four disciples, who wrote the Gospels.
-According to the Druze manuscripts Jesus is the Greatest Imam and the incarnation of Ultimate Reason (Akl) on earth and the first cosmic principle (Hadd), and regards Jesus and Hamza ibn Ali as the incarnations of one of the five great celestial powers, who form part of their system.
+According to the Druze manuscripts Jesus is the Greatest Imam and the incarnation of Ultimate Reason (ʿAql) on earth and the first cosmic principle (Ḥadd), and regards Jesus and Hamza ibn Ali as the incarnations of one of the five great celestial powers, who form part of their system.
 Druze doctrines include the beliefs that Jesus was born of a virgin named Mary, performed miracles, and died by crucifixion.
-Druze doctrines include that Hamza ibn Ali took Jesus down from the cross and allowed him to return to his family, in order to prepare men for the preaching of his religion.
-In the Druze tradition, Jesus is known under three titles: the True Messiah (al-Masih al-Haq), the Messiah of all Nations (Masih al-Umam), and the Messiah of Sinners.
+Druze doctrines include that Hamza ibn Ali took Jesus down from the cross and allowed him to return to his family, to prepare men for the preaching of his religion.

+In the Druze tradition, Jesus is known under three titles: the True Messiah (al-Masiḥ al-Haqq), the Messiah of all Nations (Masiḥ al-Umam), and the Messiah of Sinners.
 This is due, respectively, to the belief that Jesus delivered the true Gospel message, the belief that he was the Saviour of all nations, and the belief that he offers forgiveness.
+The Druze shrine of "Sayyidna al-Masih" (Our Lord Jesus), one of the most important religious sites for the Druze, is located on a high mountain peak in the Al-Bajjah area of As-Suwayda Governorate.
+According to Druze tradition, Jesus sought sanctuary on this summit and held a clandestine meeting with his disciples there.